Visiting Arab Journalist Program: 2021

 Application letters and letters of recommendation should be sent to

-All applications will be reviewed by an outside independent expert panel.
+All applications will be reviewed by a panel of experts.
 Final selection will be made by the Woodrow Wilson International Center for Scholars.

 The basic criteria for selection are: